Kif11/kk-enconf/README.md

 # EnConf

 EnConf is Python environmental variable configutrator.
+Support groups, multiple append and nested variables.

 Have you ever thought about to do better a job for your environment setup?
 Is this looks ugly to you? :unamused: